Before getting into this month’s article, a comment about last months, “We May Know What We Want to Do, But Do We Know What We Need To Do?”

 That brought to mind the Johnny Cash song, “What is Truth?”
 And that brings us to this week’s “truth.”

 Perhaps you’ve embarked on a project to rid yourself of paper by scanning all your important documents and shredding the paper.
-It’s a great new year’s resolution, and was one of mine several years ago.
+It was one of my new year’s resolutions several years ago.
 To facilitate this project, I purchased a ScanSnap scanner.

 I discovered some time ago that organization is not one of my 5 most significant strengths…although I still consider myself to be an organized person.
 Unfortunately for me, “filing” something is the equivalent of storing it away for archival purposes.
 If there’s a chance that I will need to access it, then it has to remain accessible…which is why my computer Desktop is always filled with icons too.
-If something goes into the “My Documents” file, it might as well be put into a safe deposit box.
+If something goes into the “My Documents” file, it might as well be put into a safe deposit box since the Microsoft “Search” function is pretty useless – unless every document is one big folder with no sub-folders (which, interestingly, is how they were designed to function.
+Remember when file names could only have 8 characters?).

 The interesting thing is that when I was involved in Advancement in a full-time capacity, I needed to be able to lay my hands on completely different sets of files and work tasks pertaining to the elements of Advancement in an instant.
 I could be working on enrollment tasks, and then receive a phone call from a prospective donor who wanted information on participating in our State’s tax credit program.
 Realizing that Advancement is the equivalent of doing 5 jobs at once, it could have made sense to have 5 completely different desks in one office, with each one focused on one of the elements of Advancement.